mariomulansky/PySpike/doc/tutorial.rst

 Make sure that all your spike trains are sorted, which is ensured if you use the :func:`.load_spike_trains_from_txt` function with the parameter `is_sorted=False` (default).
 If in doubt, use :meth:`.SpikeTrain.sort()` to ensure a correctly sorted spike train.

-Alternatively the function :func:'.reconcile_spike_trains' applies three fixes to a list of SpikeTrain objects.
+Alternatively the function :func:`.reconcile_spike_trains` applies three fixes to a list of SpikeTrain objects.
 It sorts the times, it removes all but one of any duplicated time, and it ensures all t_start and t_end values are compatible

 .. code:: python